gatsbyjs/gatsby/docs/docs/writing-documentation-with-docz.md

 title: "Writing documentation with Docz"
 ---

 Writing good documentation is important for your project maintainers (and for your future self!).
 A very nice documentation generator is [Docz](https://www.docz.site).
-It supports `mdx` files, which is short for Markdown with JSX.
-That means you can render React components in these special Markdown files.
-It can generate Prop tables and even provide a coding playground for your components.
+It allows you to easily write interactive docs for your React components.

+Docz leverages `mdx` files -- short for Markdown with JSX-- which brings **React components** to Markdown files.
+From your PropTypes, or Flow types or TypeScript types, it can generate **property tables** to document properly how to use your components.
+In addition, you can provide a **coding playground** for your components, so that anyone can see them in action, modify the code and see the changes live, or copy the snippet to use it somewhere else.

-If you're starting your Gatsby project from scratch and would like to have Docz support out of the box, you can use the starter mentioned in [Other Resources](#other-resources) below.
+If you're starting your Gatsby project from scratch and would like to have great documentation, with Docz support out of the box, you can use the starter mentioned in [Other Resources](#other-resources) below.

 Alternatively, the following guide should help you to get Docz working within an existing Gatsby project.